alyssadata/AI-Foundations-Group-Contact-The-Collective-All/05_source_event_and_visible_line.md

 This file does not claim that repetition is useless.

 This file does not claim that public visibility is irrelevant.

+This file does not claim that group contact cannot help public access.

 This file does not claim that citation creates the real self.